-After the birth of Natalie's son Slade in March 2001, she and her husband Adrian Pasdar asked that
+After the birth of Natalie's son Slade in March 2001, she and her husband Adrian Pasdar asked

-live in as normal an environment as possible.
+children live in as normal an environment as possible.

 American Red Cross

-The Dixie Chicks recorded an a capella version of the "Star Spangled Banner" to raise
+The Dixie Chicks recorded an a capella version of the "Star Spangled Banner" to

-additional monies to support the American Red Cross efforts to aid the victims and families of the September 11 tragedies.
+raise additional monies to support the American Red Cross efforts to aid the victims and families of the September 11 tragedies.
 The special version

 of the National Anthem was made available for download at the Dixie Chicks website.
 The group also participated